wangdi2016/AUCplot/README.md

 confounders=~ageCRC+sex+pc1+pc2+pc3+pc4 , database=ffdata )$auc

 #Please refer ROCt package for the details, alternately you can use RISCA R package with roc.binary() and let us know if you have any questions.

+with the above code, I wrote the AUC plot script to generate the AUC plot for CRC PRS project.